drewgourley/esp32-linein-stream/README.md

 # esp32-linein-stream

-An ESPHome external component that turns an **ESP32-S3 + a WM8782 I2S ADC board** into a low-latency line-in audio source for **Music Assistant** (or any player that can open a URL).
+An ESPHome external component that turns an **ESP32-P4 + a WM8782 I2S ADC board** into a low-latency line-in audio source for **Music Assistant** (or any player that can open a URL).
 It captures stereo line-level audio and serves it as a streaming WAV over HTTP, with a runtime **gain** control and a **3-band parametric EQ** exposed as Home Assistant sliders.

-Built and tested on a **Waveshare ESP32-S3-ETH-compatible board** (the Wonrabai board in the BOM below, which uses the Waveshare ESPHome board definition), running alongside a Sendspin DAC player on the second I2S port.
-The component itself is board-agnostic.
+Built and tested on a **UeeKKoo ESP32-P4 PoE Ethernet AI Dev Board** (native RMII Ethernet, no external SPI ethernet chip), running alongside a Sendspin DAC player on the second I2S port.
+The component itself is board-agnostic — it started life on an ESP32-S3 + external W5500 board, and moved to the P4 to give the capture/ EQ/stream pipeline and Sendspin playback separate CPU and network headroom (see *Performance notes* below).

 ## Features

 - Stereo 24-bit capture from an I2S ADC, streamed as 16-bit PCM/WAV on a TCP port.
 - Add to Music Assistant as a **Radio / URL** source — ffmpeg probes the WAV header.
 - Runtime **digital gain** (linear multiplier) with clip clamping.
-- **3-band RBJ biquad EQ** (low-shelf / peaking / high-shelf), float DSP on the S3 FPU.
+- **3-band RBJ biquad EQ** (low-shelf / peaking / high-shelf), float DSP on the MCU's FPU.
 - Master or slave I2S, selectable MCLK multiple, and standard-I2S or left-justified framing.
 - No cloud, no external audio libraries — just the ESP-IDF `i2s_std` driver + lwIP sockets.